 The primary cause of acute mastitis is caused by an infection of coagulase-negative staphylococci bacteria, although it can be caused by bruising of the mammary tissue or as a result of abnormal anatomy of either the teat or udder.

-The infection occurs when bacteria or other infectious agents enter the mammary gland, interacts with the bodily tissues, and begin to multiply, causing inflammation and discomfort.
+The infection occurs when bacteria or other infectious agents enter the mammary gland, interact with the bodily tissues, and begin to multiply, causing inflammation and discomfort.

 Early signs of clinical mastitis include: